West Valley Martial Arts

 About

-West Valley Martial Arts offers classes in martial arts that include jiu-jitsu, kickboxing, and traditional karate.
-Instruction at the dojo includes Shorinji Ryu Karate, Okinawan weaponry, Daito Ryu Aiki Jiu-Jitsu, Tai Chi Chuan, Goju-Ryu Karate, Shito Ryu Karate, Shotokan Karate, Brazilian Jiu-Jitsu, Judo, Kung Fu, and Tae Kwon Do.
-New students can try their first two classes for free with no hassle and no commitments.
+West Valley Martial Arts offers classes in martial arts that include jiu-jitsu, kickboxing, traditional karate, and self-defense.
+Students can train in styles such as Shorinji Ryu Karate, Goju-Ryu Karate, Shito Ryu Karate, Shotokan Karate, Brazilian Jiu-Jitsu, Judo, Kung Fu, Tae Kwon Do, Tai Chi Chuan, Daito Ryu Aiki Jiu-Jitsu, and Okinawan weaponry.
+West Valley Martial Arts is offering new students the chance to try their first two classes for free.

 • Ages: 4–18 years old

-• Schedule: Class options Monday–Saturday, with afternoon and early evening classes on weekdays and morning classes on Saturdays
+• Schedule: Class options Monday–Saturday with afternoon and early evening times on weekdays and morning classes on Saturdays

 Sensei Dan Wakefield and Sensei Lucas Low lead the program.
-Sensei Wakefield started teaching martial arts in 1993 and has taught students from age 4 to 74, including 17 years as head instructor at a dojo in Soquel, California.
+Sensei Wakefield started teaching martial arts in 1993, taught for 17 years at a dojo in Soquel, California, and became the head instructor for the largest, most successful dojo in Santa Cruz County.
 He has studied Shorinji Ryu Karate, Okinawan weaponry, Daito Ryu Aiki Jiu-Jitsu, and Tai Chi Chuan under Master Richard Kim and Sensei Rod Sanford, as well as Goju-Ryu Karate under Master Tomoharu Kisaki, Shito Ryu Karate under Master Kenei Mabuni, and Shotokan Karate under Master Hidetaka Nishiyama.
-Sensei Lucas has been training in martial arts since 2005, is a graduate of San Jose State University, and is a United States Marine.
-He has been at West Valley Martial Arts since 2010, has been teaching since 2012, and has studied Shorinji Ryu Karate, Brazilian Jiu-Jitsu, and Okinawan weaponry under Sensei Wakefield, as well as Judo, Kung Fu, Kickboxing, and Tae Kwon Do before attending West Valley Martial Arts.
+Sensei Lucas Low has been training in martial arts since 2005, is a United States Marine, and a graduate of San Jose State University.
+He has been at West Valley Martial Arts since 2010, has taught there since 2012, and has studied Shorinji Ryu Karate, Brazilian Jiu-Jitsu, and Okinawan weaponry under Sensei Wakefield, along with Judo, Kung Fu, Kickboxing, and Tae Kwon Do before attending West Valley Martial Arts.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.